Galcarmi/WebpackResolvingIssue/README.md

 ## The Issue

-I am trying to resolve npm packages (that are not stored in a standard `node_modules` folder) entry point by webpack target, but without success.
+I am trying to resolve npm packages (that are stored in a non-standard `node_modules` folder) entry point by webpack target, but without success.
 As you can see, all the relevant packages are installed in the `external_modules` directory, and each package is installed in a special path.

 Available packages: